department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/date.md

 relatedlinks:
   - heading: Get answers to your questions about filing a disability claim
     links:
-    - url: /disability-benefits/apply/claim-types/fully-developed-claim/
+    - url: /disability-benefits/apply/evidence/
-      title: What’s the fastest way to file a claim?
+      title: How can I get my claim processed faster with a fully developed claim?
       description: ""
     - url: /disability-benefits/apply/
       title: How do I file a claim?